Quansight-Labs/quansight-labs-site/posts/2022/05/the-evolution-of-the-scipy-developer-cli.md

 From an idea to developing a successful POC, the journey was a great learning opportunity for me.
 Planning, coordination, teamwork and clear communication played a very important role.
 Huge thanks to **Ralf Gommers** and **Eduardo Naufel Schettino** for the amazing collaboration and support.

 As a newcomer to the *SciPy codebase*, it was a steep learning curve.
 I asked a ton of questions, at times drifted to the ocean searching for answers.
-Learning something completely new be overwhelming, different emotions brush past.
+Learning something completely new can be overwhelming, different emotions brush past.
 Thanks to Ralf and **Pamphile Roy** for addressing my questions.
 The learnings and achievements will stay with me for a long-long time.

 #### 😇 The possibilities next steps